-There are countless versions of “Caruso” song floating around, but few of them compare to the sheer virtuosity of this one from Luciano Pavarotti, which sold over 9 million copies.
-In the video above, Pavarotti perform this song Live in Paris (with english lyrics/subtitles).
+There are countless versions of Caruso song floating around, but few of them compare to the sheer virtuosity of this “Caruso- Luciano Pavarotti”, which sold over 9 million copies.
+In the video down below, Pavarotti, who is one of the most popular opera singers, performs this song Live in Paris (video with english lyrics/subtitles).

-This song “Caruso” was written in 1986 by Italian musician Lucio Dalla (4 March 1943 – 1 March 2012), who also sung it.
+“Caruso” is an opera song, was written in 1986 by Italian musician Lucio Dalla (1943 – 2012), who also sung it.
 Dalla dedicated it to Enrico Caruso, one of the greatest and most sought-after Italian Opera singers during the late 19th and early 20th century.

 Dalla had the occasion to stay at the same hotel “Excelsior Vittoria in Sorrento” where Caruso, the tenor, passed his last nights.
 Caruso was ill with throat cancer, but that didn’t prevent him from giving singing lessons to a young women with whom he fell deeply in love.

 Controversially, the song simply tells about the pain and longings of a man who is about to die while he is looking into the eyes of a girl who was very dear to him.

 Caruso opera song is most probably a way of romanticizing Enrico Caruso’s last days.
 It narrates the drama of Caruso’s last concert: